yashviraja9/YashvisBookStore/YashvisBookStore/README.txt

 and reference a new product.js file.
 Copy/Paste the category.js and rename to product.js and modify the URL to point to Product.
 Modify the _Layout.cshtml to add a new link to Product.

-I solve error on Product controller page by install package Microsoft.AspNetCore.Mvc.ViewFeatures.
+I solve error on Product controller page by install the package Microsoft.AspNetCore.Mvc.ViewFeatures.

 Finish at - 10:45 am - total - 1 hr: 40 mins